trezor/trezor-suite/packages/connect-examples/README.md

 # @trezor/connect-examples

-Collection of example implementations of @trezor/connect in various environments:
+A collection of example implementations of @trezor/connect in various environments.
+See individual READMEs for instructions:

 | Environment                                                       | package                                       | Popup |
 | ----------------------------------------------------------------- | --------------------------------------------- | ----- |